tombee/conductor/docs/reference/workflow-schema.md

 ### Connector Steps (Shorthand Syntax)

-Connector steps execute operations on builtin or external connectors.
+Connector steps execute operations on builtin or external integrations.
 The preferred syntax is **shorthand** where you don't need to specify `type: connector` explicitly.

 #### Shorthand Pattern

 **Format:** `connector.operation: inputs`

-The connector and operation are specified as a single key following the pattern `connector.operation:`.
+The integration and operation are specified as a single key following the pattern `connector.operation:`.
 The value becomes the inputs for that operation.

 ```conductor
 # Inline form (simple inputs)